zachgerhart/user-profiles/README.md

 For our purposes we will be using CORS across all of our routes, so we will use the `app.use` method.
 ___

 Next we can setup express-session.
-Express-session lets us create persistent sessions inside of our app so we can send users information specific to them individually.
+Express-session lets us create persistent sessions inside of our app so we can send our users information that is specific to them individually.
 Before we start using express-session we need to create a `config.js` file and require it in our server.
 This file should export an object containing a `sessionSecret` property with a value of a string.
 This session secret is what our app uses to sign the sessions ID cookie.
 For security reasons **it is important to ensure that this file is added to your `.gitignore`.**

 `config.js`:
 ```javascript